-CONSTITUTION OF THE REPUBLIC OF SOUTH AFRICA, 1996
+CONSTITUTION OF THE REPUBLIC OF SOUTH AFRICA

-(Short title, previously 'Constitution of the Republic of South Africa, Act 108 of 1996', substituted by s.
-1 (1) of Act 5 of 2005.)
-[DATE OF COMMENCEMENT: 4 FEBRUARY 1997] [ASSENTED TO 16 DECEMBER 1996]
+(Manner of reference to the Act, previously "Constitution of the Republic of South Africa, Act 108 of 1996", substituted by s.
+1 (1) of the Citation of Constitutional Laws, 2005 (Act No. 5 of 2005) [Assented to 16 December 1996]

-(Unless otherwise indicated - see also s.
-243 (5))

-(English text signed by the President)
+[DATE OF PROMULGATION: 18 DECEMBER, 1996] [DATE OF COMMENCEMENT: 4 FEBRUARY, 1997] (unless otherwise indicated - see also s.
+243[5]) (English text signed by the President)

-as amended by

-Constitution of the Republic of South Africa, 1996

-Constitution First Amendment Act of 1997

-Constitution Second Amendment Act of 1998

-Constitution Third Amendment Act of 1998

-Constitution Fourth Amendment Act of 1999

-Constitution Fifth Amendment Act of 1999

-Constitution Sixth Amendment Act of 2001

-Constitution Seventh Amendment Act of 2001

-Constitution Eighth Amendment Act of 2002

-Constitution Ninth Amendment Act of 2002

-Constitution Tenth Amendment Act of 2003

-Constitution Eleventh Amendment Act of 2003

-Constitution Twelfth Amendment Act of 2005 \\

-Citation of Constitutional Laws Act 5 of 2005

-Regulations under this Act

-REGULATIONS GOVERNING 'THE ORDER FOR MERITORIOUS SERVICE - DIE ORDE VIR VOORTREFLIKE DIENS'

-RULES OF THE CONSTITUTIONAL COURT
+as amended by Constitution First Amendment Act of 1997 Constitution Second Amendment Act of 1998 Constitution Third Amendment Act of 1998 Constitution Fourth Amendment Act of 1999 Constitution Fifth Amendment Act of 1999 Constitution Sixth Amendment Act of 2001 Constitution Seventh Amendment Act of 2001 Constitution Eighth Amendment Act of 2002 Constitution Ninth Amendment Act of 2002 Constitution Tenth Amendment Act of 2003 Constitution Eleventh Amendment Act of 2003 Constitution Twelfth Amendment Act of 2005 Constitution Thirteenth Amendment Act of 2007 Constitution Fourteenth Amendment Act of 2008 Constitution Fifteen Amendment Act of 2008 Constitution Sixteenth Amendment Act of 2009 Constitution Seventeenth Amendment Act of 2012

+In terms of Proclamation No. 26 of 26 April, 2001, the administration of this Act has been assigned to the Minister for Justice and Constitutional Development.